OnyiaIkenna/Text_summarizer/README.md

 The summarizer needs to tokenize text (split it into sentences and words).

-I also need to remove stopwords (common words like “the”, “and”, “is”) so the summary focuses on important words.
+I also need to remove stopwords (common words like "the", "and", "is") so the summary focuses on important words.

-It’s lightweight and works well with Sumy.
+It's lightweight and works well with Sumy.